Javier-varez/Postform/README.md

 ### Building the Rust code

-Change directory to the `postform-host` directory and run:
+Change directory to the `postform` directory and run:

 ```bash
 cargo build